Karl-Heinz Mrosko

 Karl-Heinz Mrosko (11 October 1946 – 18 March 2019) was a German footballer who played as a midfielder for Stuttgarter Kickers, Bayern Munich, 1.
 FC Nürnberg, Hannover 96, 1860 Munich and Arminia Hannover.
 He also had a brief spell in the North American Soccer League with Oakland Stompers.

-Mrosko died on March 18, 2019 in a hospital in Wilhelmshaven because of an infection in his pancreas.
-He has two daughters and one son.
+Mrosko died on 18 March 2019 in a hospital in Wilhelmshaven because of an infection in his pancreas.
+He had two daughters and one son.